danrobinson/tracestack/README.md

       File "<console>", line 1, in <module>
     ZeroDivisionError: integer division or modulo by zero Type s to search this error message on Stack Overflow (using Google):

+... or in any Python script run from the command line ...

+    $ tracestack manage.py runserver

+... or in a read-evaluate-print loop ...

+    $ tracestack
+    Python 2.7.6 (default, Sep  9 2014, 15:04:36)
+    [GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.39)] on darwin
+    Type "help", "copyright", "credits" or "license" for more information.
+    (TracestackConsole)
+    >>>